ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ✅ **Added**: Adds new [`oneTimeKeys`](/fork/oneTimeKeys) parameter to fork, making it possible for terminates forks to never restart.- ⚡ **Improved**: Loosens `stateMachine` schema and allows sequential state transitions to run `0` times.
+- ✅ **Added**: Adds new [`oneTimeKeys`](/fork/oneTimeKeys) parameter to fork, making it possible for terminates forks to never restart.
+- ⚡ **Improved**: Loosens `stateMachine` schema and allows sequential state transitions to run `0` times.
 This is useful if you want to sometimes run a state and sometimes skip it.

 ---